 Therefore, what we call intellectual study, it is a collection of knowledge which has been given to man as a study to learn, and he understands it as an intellectual study, something to depend upon.
-But that is not all the knowledge, that is a limited part of the 42 knowledge.
-There is another fact of knowledge which can be drawn of 44 the essence of life.
+But that is not all the knowledge, that is a limited part of the knowledge.
+There is another fact of knowledge which can be drawn of the essence of life.
 That which is called instinct in the animals and birds in the lower creation, which very i. when developed a man becomes intuition.
 It is not true when the psychologist, that all this the child knows the child has learned; whether a favorable attitude or an unfavorable attitude, whether a good manner or of an ill manner.
 If two children were brought up from different parents and different races without being trained in manner or wisdom, you will find that both will show their manner and tendencies differently.
 If one were to think how much one learns from the outward world, and how much one learns from within, it was not an exaggeration if I were to say that ninety nine percent one learns from within and one percent one learns from without, if one learned.
 It is not true that outwardly learned man becomes the great person or personality in the world.
 It is the inward learning that helps him to become that.
 By this I do not at all mean that outward learning is not required.
 Outward learning is that qualification of expressing that learning which one gets from within in a

-'''

-34. Hq.st.: "After" instead of "By"

-35. Ibid.: "the" omitted

-36. Ibid.: "that" omitted

-37. Sk.sh.: "they" crossed out, and omitted in a.o.d.
-38. A.o.d.: "to" instead of "too"
+- 50. Hq.st.: "it" instead of "the child" 51.
+A.o.d.: "of" omitted 52.
+Hq.st.: "were brought up" moved to after "races"

+- 53. Ibid.: "of" instead of "from" 54.
+Ibid.: "each will show its" instead of "both will show their"

-38. A.o.d.: to instead of too
+- 55. A.o.d.: "outside" instead of "outward"

-39. Ibid.: "remedy" instead of "medicine"
+- 55. A.o.d.: "outside" instead of "outward"

+56. Sk.tp.1,2: "were" instead of "was not"; Hq.st.: "it would not be" instead of "was not"

-40. Hq.st.: ", it" omitted
+57. Hq.st.: "if I were" omitted

-41. Ibid.: "for him to learn it" instead of "to learn"
+58. Ibid.: "learns that" instead of "learned"

-42. Ibid.: "the" omitted
+59. Ibid.: "the" added

-43. A.o.d.: "aspect" instead of "fact"

-44. Hq.st.: "from" instead of "of"
+60. Ibid.: "a man" instead of "him"

-45. Sk.tp.1,2: "the" instead of "which"; Hq.st.: "that" instead of "which" 46.
-Sk.sh.: "i." in sh. abbr. for "instinct", and written out in a.o.d.

-'''

-47. Sk.sh.: "a", written over in sh. to read "in" 48.
-A.o.d.: "says" added 49. lbid.: "that" instead of "this"